We shouldn’t be jailing people for shouting at cyclists on pavements | John Rentoul

 As a cyclist, one of the things that most offends me about the behaviour of other cyclists is riding on the pavement.
 I confess I have, occasionally, when there are no pedestrians around, crossed a bit of their territory where that is the safest option on some of London’s tricky traffic spots.
 Generally, we shouldn’t do it.

-That said, I was horrified by the jail sentence imposed on Auriol Grey, the pedestrian who shouted at a cyclist on the pavement, causing Celia Ward, the 77-year-old cyclist, to fall into the road, where she was struck by a car and killed.
+That said, I was horrified by the jail sentence imposed on Auriol Grey, the pedestrian who shouted at Celia Ward, a 77-year-old cyclist who was riding on the pavement.
+On being shouted at, Ward fell into the road, where she was struck by a car and killed.

 Grey has been convicted of manslaughter and jailed for three years, which seems quite wrong and I hope it will be quashed on appeal.
-In the disturbing CCTV footage of the incident, Grey shouts “get off the f***ing pavement” and waves at Ward, but I cannot see how she could be held responsible for the tragic consequence of her actions.
+In the disturbing CCTV footage of the incident, Grey shouts “Get off the f***ing pavement” and waves at Ward, but I cannot see how she could be held responsible for the tragic consequence of her actions.

 This is a terribly sad case, and I think all the people involved, including the traumatised driver of the car, have suffered enough.
 Nothing is to be gained by sending someone who objected to a cyclist riding on the pavement to prison.